Anniston, Alabama

 Local Favorites & Things to Do

 Weekend formula: museums in the morning, Noble Street lunch, a ride or stroll in the afternoon, then live music or a festival downtown.
-On event weekends (Noble Street Festival, markets, holiday parades) — book early and park early.
+On event weekends (like the Noble Street Festival), the whole city feels alive.

 Schools & Education